izuiyou/octoflutter/README.md

 ### Open Source

-Currently, The open source code mainly is Glue.
+Currently, The open source code mainly is Glue, which is the JS & TS part of OctoFlutter.

 ### Contact Us